ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ### Only when dynamic variables are defined / Only when source record is selected

 As covered in the [Making your components interact](./#making-your-components-interact) section above, components can be set up to depend on information from another component, using **templating**.
-This visibility option makes it so that the component is visible only if information from the other component it depends on is available.&#x20;
+This visibility option makes it so that the component is visible only if information from the other component it depends on is available.

 Here's an example: